r-r-i/SQL-Employee-Tracker/README.md

 ## Mock-Up

 The following video shows the application being used from the command line.
-Click the link below.
+Click this link:
 [demo](https://youtu.be/rIDedIZuR74)

 ## Installation Instructions